UCSD-ECEMAE-148/SU24-TEAM6-MAE148/README.md

 ## Team Members
 ![](img/Team.jpg)
-* Kim Garbez - Mechanical Engineering, BS
-* William Harris - Mechanical Engineering, BS
-* Kenneth Ho - Mechanical Engineering, BS
-* Daniel Weng - Electrical Engineering, BS
+From left to right: Kenneth Ho, Kim Garbez, Daniel Weng, William Harris

 ## The Project
 The goal of this project was to implement a method of color recognition that, upon recognizing a color, would be able to play that color's associated note from a major scale.
 By implementing this color recognition with a line-following algorithm, we hoped to create a car that would be able to play music based on the colors it saw along a lined track.